Top 40 Software Testing Interview Questions

 7. What is meant by test coverage?

-Verification is a method used in software testing to ensure that products are developed per requirements and using accepted development practices.
+Verification is used in software testing to ensure that products are developed per requirements and using accepted development practices.
 The following actions are included in the process:

 Validation is a technique for ensuring that the developed product is bug-free and functioning as intended.
 The following activities comprise it: